jcottam/html-metadata/README.md

 ## Features

-- Blazingly fast
+- Lightning-fast performance for optimal efficiency.
-- Works in both Node.js and browser environments
+- Versatile compatibility with both Node.js and web browsers.
-- Written in TypeScript for type safety
+- Developed using TypeScript to ensure robust type safety.
-- Extract HTML Meta and OpenGraph tags from HTML or URLs
+- Effortlessly extract HTML Meta and OpenGraph tags from HTML code or URLs.
-- Parse and retrieve metadata like `og:title`, `og:description`, `og:image`, `favicon`, `title`, etc.
+- Seamlessly parse and access metadata such as `og:title`, `og:description`, `og:image`, `favicon`, and more.
-- Easy integration into web applications
+- Simple integration into web applications for hassle-free implementation.
-- Support for error handling and customization
+- Comprehensive support for error handling and customization options.

 ## Installation